 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a licensed sex psychotherapist based in San Francisco, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your sex and relationship inquiries to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto this week’s topic: How to explore your bi-curiosity.

 Q: I’m wondering if you have any advice about how to explore bi-curiosity.
 I’m in my senior year of college, and I've had what I think are small girl-crushes for as long as I can remember.
 The only problem is I’ve never actually done anything with a girl.
 I came close to making out with my friend while we were drunk and at a party together, but I’m worried about making things weird between us.
 I’m also currently dating a guy, and I don’t know how he’d feel about all of this.
 Any thoughts?